 Our wells don't fall into a state of disrepair.
 Before a well is drilled, a committee is formed to administer it.
 The government of Niger mandates that half the committee be comprised of women, giving them voice in their community for the first time.

-Poor construction due primarily to the employment of inexperienced people and the use of inadequate equipment.
+Poor construction due primarily to the employment of inexperienced workers and the use of inadequate equipment.

 Lack of rural community involvement due primarily to a failure to properly train villagers in well maintenance.

 Lack of follow-up in the form of ongoing training and maintenance, funding for and access to spare parts, and access to professional support services.